KameliaZaman/Multimedia-Video-Presentation/README.md

 # Multimedia-Video-Presentation
-Presentation on Electric Discrete Components using Kdenlive
+Multimedia and Animation Techniques Laboratory Final Presentation on Electric Discrete Components using Kdenlive